unixorn/apt-transport-s3/README.md

 5. [Contribution][Contribution]

 ## apt-transport-s3
-Allow to have a privately hosted apt repository on S3.
+Allow `apt` to use a privately hosted apt repository on S3.
 Access keys are read from `/etc/apt/s3auth.conf` file or IAM role if machine is hosted on AWS or has access to AWS metadata server on 169.254.169.254.
 They are also taken from the usual environment variables.